kaylajanos/STT4870/Git/GitOne.md

 ```

-Now we are ready to point our local repository to the remote repository on GitHub by typing
+Now, we are ready to point our local repository to the remote repository on GitHub by typing

 ```bash